-Paul Karch, president of SelltoGovernment.com, which helps small businesses earn government contracts, said even though the federal government's buying season doesn't start until July, the application process is a lengthy one so now is the time for small businesses to start laying a foundation.
+Paul Karch, president of SelltoGovernment.com, which helps small businesses earn government contracts, said that the application process is a lengthy one, so now is the time for small businesses to start laying a foundation.
 If you're launching a small business or want to start landing government contracts as an existing small business owner, read on to learn how you can take advantage of these special opportunities.
 [See Related Story: A Small Business Guide to Government Contracting]

-Karch outlines several steps small businesses should start taking this month in order to land a government contract later this year:
+There are several steps that small businesses should take in order to land a government contract.

-Once you know your NAICS codes and D-U-N-S Number, register with the System for Award Management (SAM) website, which is the federal government's primary database of vendors doing business with the federal government.
-According to the Small Business Administration, Federal Acquisitions Regulations (FAR) require all prospective vendors to be registered in SAM before the award of a contract, basic agreement, basic ordering agreement, or blanket purchase agreement.
+Once you know your NAICS codes and D-U-N-S Number, register with the System for Award Management (SAM) website, which is the federal government's primary database of vendors that are doing business with it.
+According to the Small Business Administration, the Federal Acquisitions Regulation (FAR) system requires that all prospective vendors be registered in SAM before the contract is awarded or a purchase agreement is made.

-Knowing the government doesn't move at a breakneck speed, Karch advises small business owners to be prepared for an extensive process and not expect immediate results.
+Knowing that the government does not move at a breakneck speed, Karch advises small business owners to be prepared for an extensive process and not expect immediate results.

 "You have to be in it for the long haul," Karch said.
 "If you're not, don't do it."